bryanthowell-tableau/tableau_tools/README.md

 Ex.

+    t = TableauRestApiConnection33("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="site1")
+    # or
-    t = TableauRestApiConnection26("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="site1")
+      t = TableauServerRest33("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="site1")
     t.signin()
     logger = Logger("log_file.txt")
     t.enable_logging(logger)

-Now that you are signed-in, the `TableauRestApiConnection` object will hold all of the session state information and can be used to make any number of calls to that Site.
+Now that you are signed-in, the object will hold all of the session state information and can be used to make any number of calls to that Site.

 #### 1.1.4 Connecting to multiple sites
 The Tableau REST API only allows a session to a single Site at a time.
-To deal with multiple sites, you can create multiple `TableauRestApiConnection` objects representing each site.
+To deal with multiple sites, you can create multiple objects representing each site.
 To sign in to a site, you need the `site_content_url`, which is the portion of the URL that represents the Site.

-`TableauRestApiConnection.query_all_site_content_urls()`
+    TableauRestApiConnection.query_all_site_content_urls()
+    # or
+    TableauServerRest.sites.query_all_site_content_urls()

 returns an list that can be iterated over.
-You must sign in to one site first to get this list however.
+You must sign-in to one site first to get this list however.
 So if you wanted to do an action to all sites, do the following:

-    default = TableauRestApiConnection26("http://127.0.0.1", "admin", "adminsp@ssw0rd")
+    default = TableauRestApiConnection34("http://127.0.0.1", "admin", "adminsp@ssw0rd")
     default.signin()
     site_content_urls = default.query_all_site_content_urls()

     for site_content_url in site_content_urls:
-        t = TableauRestApiConnection26("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url=site_content_url)
+        t = TableauRestApiConnection34("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url=site_content_url)
         t.signin()
         ...

 ### 1.2 Basics and Querying

 #### 1.2.1 LUIDs - Locally Unique IDentifiers
 The Tableau REST API represents each object on the server (project, workbook, user, group, etc.) with a Locally Unique IDentifier (LUID).
 Every command other than the sign-in to a particular site (which uses the `site_content_url`) requires a LUID.
-LUIDs are returned when you create an object on the server, or they can be retrieved by the Query methods and then searched to find the matching LUID. tableau_tools \*4.0+ handles translations between real world names and LUIDs automatically for the vast majority of methods.
-Any parameter names that can accept both LUIDs and names are named along the pattern : "..._name_or_luid".\* There are few cases where only the LUID can be accepted.
-In this case, the parameter will show just "_luid"
+LUIDs are returned when you create an object on the server, or they can be retrieved by the Query methods and then searched to find the matching LUID.
+In the XML or JSON, they are labeled with the `id` value, but tableau_tools specifically refers to them as LUID throughout, because there are other Tableau IDs in the Tableau Server repoistory.

+tableau_tools handles translations between real world names and LUIDs automatically for the vast majority of methods.
+Any argument names that can accept both LUIDs and names are named along the pattern : "..._name_or_luid".

+ There are few cases where only the LUID can be accepted.
+In this case, the parameter will show just "_luid".

-#### 1.2.2 Plural querying methods
+#### 1.2.2 Plural querying methods and converting to name : luid dicts
 The simplest method for getting information from the REST API are the "plural" querying methods

 `TableauRestApiConnection.query_groups()`